Saro London: Operational history

 A Saro London of 240 Squadron RAF on patrol over the North Sea.

-The London Mk.II model equipped 201 Squadron RAF at RAF Calshot beginning in 1936, replacing Supermarine Southamptons.
-Others later were delivered in October 1936 to 204 Squadron RAF at RAF Mount Batten, Plymouth, also replacing Southamptons.
-More were delivered to the same squadron in 1937 to replace Blackburn Perths, and to 202 Squadron RAF at Kalafrana, Malta, replacing Supermarine Scapas, and 228 Squadron RAF at Pembroke Dock.
+The London Mk.II model equipped 201 Squadron at RAF Calshot beginning in 1936, replacing Supermarine Southamptons.
+Others were delivered in October 1936 to 204 Squadron at RAF Mount Batten, Plymouth, also replacing Southamptons.
+More were delivered to the same squadron in 1937 to replace Blackburn Perths, and to 202 Squadron at Kalafrana, Malta, replacing Supermarine Scapas and 228 Squadron at Pembroke Dock.

-In 1937–1938 204 Squadron RAF used five Londons equipped with auxiliary external fuel tanks for a long-distance training flight to Australia to celebrate the 150th anniversary of the founding of the Colony at Sydney, New South Wales.
-In this configuration, they had a range of 2,600 miles (4,180 km).
+In 1937–1938 204 Squadron used five Londons equipped with auxiliary external fuel tanks for a long-distance training flight to Australia to celebrate the 150th anniversary of the founding of the Colony at Sydney, New South Wales.
+In this configuration, they had a range of 2600 mi.

-At the outbreak of World War II in September 1939, Londons equipped 201 Squadron RAF, which was by now stationed at Sullom Voe in Shetland, and 202 Squadron RAF at Gibraltar, as well as 240 Squadron RAF at Invergordon, which had re-equipped with Londons in July 1939.
-These aircraft carried out active patrols over the North Sea and the Mediterranean.
+At the outbreak of the Second World War in September 1939, Londons equipped 201 Squadron, which was by now stationed at Sullom Voe in Shetland, and 202 Squadron at Gibraltar, as well as 240 Squadron at Invergordon, which had re-equipped with Londons in July 1939.
+These aircraft carried out patrols over the North Sea and the Mediterranean.
 Some were fitted with a dorsal fuel tank to increase operational radius.
-Armament in the form of bombs, depth charges, and naval mines up to a total weight of 2,000 lb (907 kg) could be carried beneath the lower wings.
+Armament in the form of bombs, depth charges, and naval mines up to a total weight of 2000 lb could be carried beneath the lower wings.

-Gradually, the Londons' duties were assumed by newer aircraft such as the Lockheed Hudson, while squadrons flying Atlantic and Mediterranean patrols were re-equipped with Short Sunderlands.
+Gradually, newer aircraft such as the Lockheed Hudson took over, while squadrons flying Atlantic and Mediterranean patrols were re-equipped with Short Sunderlands.
 All were withdrawn from front-line duties by the middle of 1941.